Risa Hontiveros: POGO investigations

+As early as April 2018, Senator Hontiveros already filed a Senate resolution calling for a ban on Philippine Offshore Gaming Operators (POGOs) due to alleged tax evasion and other illegal activities.
+However, her calls came unheeded after then President Duterte certified as urgent and signed the POGO Law of Senator Pia Cayetano in 2021, which effectively legalized POGO activities in the country instead.

-In May 2024, Senator Hontiveros, along with Senator Win Gatchalian, led a Senate inquiry on Bamban mayor Alice Guo (or Guo Hua Ping) over the town executive's dubious Filipino citizenship status and links to a Philippine Offshore Gaming Operator (POGOs) in her town which was raided for involvement in suspected illicit activities.
+In May 2024, Senator Hontiveros, along with Senator Win Gatchalian, led a Senate inquiry on Bamban mayor Alice Guo (or Guo Hua Ping) over the town executive's dubious Filipino citizenship status and links to POGOs in her town which was raided for involvement in suspected illicit activities.
 POGOs were previously regulated by the previous administration of President Rodrigo Duterte, who allowed POGOs to operate near Filipino military bases, likened by Filipino security experts as a "trojan horse".
 The series of investigation on Guo was highly publicized by the mainstream media and gave a limelight to the numerous illegal activities of Chinese-owned POGOs, which includes fake citizenships, murders, torture, illegal detentions, drug use, prostitution, slavery, and money laundering, among many others.
 It was also revealed that Michael Yang, the Chinese economic adviser of President Duterte involved in the Pharmally scandal, was part of the POGO criminal activities.
 Arrest warrants were issued against Guo and her associates.
 Guo afterwards escaped to Indonesia, but was later caught by local police and imprisoned back to the Philippines.
 Guo, who was initially suspected by Hontiveros as a spy, was later confirmed as a Chinese spy by She Zhijiang, a former Chinese spy now jailed in Thailand, who also confirmed that Chinese espionage work in the Philippines was intensified beginning in 2016 during the pro-China pivot of former president Duterte.
 Senator Hontiveros has called on President Marcos to formally ban POGOs in numerous occasions, a call which was later heeded.

-In January 2025, Hontiveros voted against the bill which provided Filipino citizenship to Chinese national Li Duan Wang, an incorporator of the biggest POGO provider.
+In January 2025, Hontiveros called for an enhanced anti-espionage law.
+On the same month, she voted against a bill which provided Filipino citizenship to Chinese national Li Duan Wang, an incorporator of the biggest POGO provider.
 Despite her efforts, the bill was still passed by the Senate.
 Hontiveros called on President Marcos to veto it, where the president later relented and vetoed the bill.

 In March 2025, she exposed that at least three "deported" POGO Chinese bosses known for illegal activities did not arrive in China, raising possible collusion between immigration officials.
 In June 2025, the court legally found that Guo is "undoubtedly" Chinese, and later voided her Philippine birth certificate by October.
 The NBI also filed 70 criminal cases against Guo and her kin.

+The Anti-POGO Law, filed by Hontiveros, was also passed in the Senate and enacted into law.
+The landmark measure banned and declared illegal all offshore gaming operations in the Philippines (POGOs) and other related activities brought about by the said industry.
+Guo and her associates were later convicted of qualified human trafficking.